LucasH22/seattle911calls/README.md

     - A Scala Spark Streaming job consumes from that topic, deduplicates by incident number, and:
         - Updates incremental counts for each call type in `lucashou_fire_calls_by_type_speed`.
         - Maintains the **10 most recent calls** in `lucashou_fire911_recent` (rows `pos00`–`pos09`).
+        - Uses `lucashou_fire911_seen` to remember which incident numbers have already been processed so replays from Kafka do not double-count calls.

 - **Serving layer & web app (HBase REST + Node.js/Express)**
     - A Node.js web app talks to HBase via the REST gateway on the EMR primary node.